 This is the gaming “smurf.”
+What is a smurf in gaming?
 It’s what happens when a strong and experienced player creates a new weak character to play as.

 It’s not always done with malice.
 Some players just want to play through the game from the bottom up again.
 Some are disguising their identities or even keeping this lower account for educational purposes, like a YouTube tutorial channel.

-And I’m sure some are using it to score easy in-game points that they likely give to their stronger character’s self somehow.
+And I’m sure some are using it to score easy in-game points that they likely give to their stronger character somehow.